Last updated: October 2025

 NGINX Log Severity Levels

-NGINX supports a wide range of severity levels to make it easy to log the information you care about.
-Each of these levels can be used with the error_log directive to set the minimum level at which messages are logged.
-Here are the supported levels in lowest to highest order, along with a guide on how they’re used:
+directive to set the minimum level at which we log messages.
+Here are the supported levels in order from lowest to highest, along with a guide on how they’re used:

-- Alert – Immediate action is required.
+: Immediate action is required.emerg

-- Emerg – The system is unusable.
+: The system is unusable.

 Configuring error_log

-If you want to log all messages at or above the warn log severity make the following configuration change:
+If you want to log all messages at or above the warn

 error_log logs/error.log warn;